In 2019, we got John Burridge on the phone from his villa in Oman.

 “Managers would sign me and would actually tell me: ‘You’re not the best goalkeeper I’ve ever seen.
 But you’re the best organiser and you’re the best motivator.
 That’s what I bought you for.’
 Because I had that personality to lead people into battle.
 I wasn’t frightened.”

-Fast forward to Burridge’s life after hanging up his gloves - a move which troubled the now 67-year-old, sending him into a troubling spiral that culminated with five months in The Priory Hospital - and the former ‘keeper is still embedded in the sport, uncovering former Wigan Athletic shot stopper Ali Al-Habsi in his role as goalkeeping coach for the Oman national team.
+Fast forward to Burridge’s life after hanging up his gloves - a move which the now 68-year-old struggled with, sending him into a spiral that culminated with five months in The Priory Hospital - and the former ‘keeper is still embedded in the sport, uncovering former Wigan Athletic shot stopper Ali Al-Habsi in his role as goalkeeping coach for the Oman national team.

 Europa League appearances and 131 caps for his country later and Al-Habsi may be viewed as an Oman stalwart, a shoo-in to break into football and thrive at the highest level.